Santinell/voice-agent/README.md

 ./start.sh
 ```

-Speak, ask "какая погода в Москве?" or "сколько будет 12 умножить на 8".
+Speak, ask "What is the weather?" or "What is 12 multiplied by 8?".

 ## Wake word